 In Season 3 of Positivity Strategist Podcast, my focus is on the topic of Appreciative Leading, so I’ve been reaching out to those who I know are doing just that across a wide spectrum of professions, organizations and industries.
 For today’s episode, I am very excited about my guest, Julie Reiter because, along with her executive team, she is a such an example of appreciative leading to create a flourishing enterprise for all.

-Flourishing Enterprise - Julie Reiter
+- How to Connect with Julie Reiter

 Julie Reiter is Vice President of Human Resources and Sustainable Development for Clarke, a global environmental products and services company based in St. Charles, Illinois.
 Clarke is in the business of keeping our waterways clean and healthy with research and technologies to control mosquito populations and the diseases they spread.
 Clarke is making our planet a cleaner, healthier place.